ddterm/gnome-shell-extension-ddterm/docs/INSTALL.md

 ## `make install`

-`git clone` the repository into arbitrary location, and run `make install`:
+`git clone` the repository into arbitrary location, run `npm install` to download dependencies, and run `make install`:

     $ git clone https://github.com/amezin/gnome-shell-extension-ddterm.git
     $ cd gnome-shell-extension-ddterm
+    $ npm install
     $ make install

 It will build the extension package and install it.